water0326/Catris/README.md

 ### Description

-It seems we are playing common Tetris game, but it might be different!<br/>
+It seems like we are playing common Tetris game, but it might be different!<br/>
-You can make blocks by using control your cats which length are various.
+You can create blocks by controlling your cats which come in various lengths.

 ### Kinds of Cats